phun-ky/patsy/README.md

 ## Documentation

 See the [wiki] for full documentation.
-If the documentation is incomplete, please submitt an [issue][issues].
-Documentation not found in the [wiki] can be found as inline comments in the code.
+Documentation not found in the [wiki] can be found as inline comments in the code, if documentation is missing or incomplete, please submit an [issue][issues].

 [node]: http://nodejs.org/